-In Arab countries saffron is used in coffee, along with cardamom
+In Arabic countries saffron is used in coffee, along with cardamom.

-Saffron is even used in making of some drinks (there are gins or vodkas that carry saffron);
+Saffron is even used in making some drinks (such as gins or vodkas).

 Although saffron is more of a traditional product, it has also found its place in avant-garde cuisine, experimenting and playing with all senses.